dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ## Try out service invocation
 ### Quickstarts & tutorials
 The Dapr docs contain multiple quickstarts that leverage the service invocation building block in different example architectures.
-To get a stright-forward understanding of the service invocation api and it's features we reccomend starting with our quickstarts:
+To get a straight-forward understanding of the service invocation api and it's features we recommend starting with our quickstarts:
 - [Service invocation quickstart]({{< ref serviceinvocation-quickstart.md >}}).
 This quickstart gets you interacting directly with the service invocation building block.
 - [Hello world quickstart](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-world/README.md).
 This tutorial shows how to use both the service invocation and state management building blocks all running locally on your machine.
 - [Hello world kubernetes](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/README.md).
 This tutorial walks through using Dapr in kubernetes and covers both the service invocation and state management building blocks as well.

 ### Start using service invocation directly in your app
 Want to skip the quickstarts?
 Not a problem.
 You can try out the service invocation building block directly in your application to securely communicate with other services.
-After [Dapr is installed](https://docs.dapr.io/getting-started), you can begin using the service invocation API in the folliwing ways.
+After [Dapr is installed](https://docs.dapr.io/getting-started), you can begin using the service invocation API in the following ways.

 Invoke services using:
 - Proxying *(recommended set up method)*
   - HTTP Proxying - Allows you to just add the `dapr-app-id` header and you're ready to get started.
 Read more on this here, [Invoke Services using HTTP.]({{< ref howto-invoke-discover-services.md >}})
-  - gRPC Proxying  - For gRPC based applications, the service invocaiton API is also available.
+  - gRPC Proxying  - For gRPC based applications, the service invocation API is also available.
 Just run the gRPC server, and then invoke services using the Dapr CLI.
 Read more on this here, [Configuring Dapr to use gRPC.]({{< ref grpc >}}) and [Invoke services using gRPC]({{< ref howto-invoke-services-grpc.md >}})
 - The SDK - If you're using a Dapr SDK you'll be able to directly use service invocation through the SDK.
 Just select the SDK you need, and use the dapr client to invoke a service.
 Read more on this here, [Dapr SDKs.]({{< ref sdks.md >}})

 For quick testing, try using the Dapr CLI for service invocation: